There are over 6 million car accidents a year. And 3 million of those accidents result in some type of injury.

 Start by icing your neck for the first two to three days.
 Don’t use any type of heat.
 Instead, ice your neck for 15 minutes every three to four hours.
 This will reduce swelling and help relieve your pain.

-After the third day (or once the swelling has gone down), you can switch to heat.
-Use things like warm, damp towels or stand in a hot shower for a few minutes.
+You can switch to heat after the third day (or once the swelling has gone down).
+Use warm, damp towels or stand in a hot shower for a few minutes.
 Again, do this for 15 minutes every two to three hours.

 Stretch Your Neck Gently